I moved from New York and relocated to Connecticut.

 To be INFORMED puts another before the self.

 In order to become certified trauma informed, I have taken classes for certification with various amazing neuroscience and Ph.D., facilitators over the course of a few years.
-I became certified as a Trauma Professional which means I have the education of how to facilitate an environment for clients that is for their individual needs.
-I have also embarked on the beginning education in Somatic work that is created by Peter Levine.
-Yearly, I take courses to maintain my certification.
+I became certified as a Trauma Informed Professional, which means I have the education of how to facilitate an environment for clients that is for their individual needs.
+I am also a Reiki Master who specializes in Interoceptive Reiki.

 Being trauma informed does not mean diagnosing or treating a client.
 What it does mean is that I am educated in trauma and how it has affected a person.
 I am more aware and mindful of trauma with my clients.
 My office and practice is an environment that is created for comfort, safety, trust building, and always empowering you.

 Your voice is your choice and it is validated in my office.

 We all go to school to learn the basics and as we grow and emerge in class, we begin to develop who we are as therapists and who we wish to become as therapists.